10 incredible, life-changing pieces of music by Wolfgang Amadeus Mozart

-Mozart (1756-1791) lived for just 35 years, but in that time he wrote some of the greatest classical music of all time.
-Here are the ten pieces by Mozart that you *need* to hear before you die
+Wolfgang Amadeus Mozart (1756-1791) lived for just 35 years, but in that time he wrote some of the greatest classical music of all time.
+Here are the ten pieces by Mozart that we guarantee will enrich and change your life.

 A Classic FM Hall of Fame former No.1, the Clarinet Concerto is one of Mozart’s best-loved works.
 It was written shortly before Mozart’s death for the clarinettist Anton Stadler and has three movements.
 It was originally written for basset horn, a member of the clarinet family, but Mozart was probably eventually convinced that it worked better for clarinet.
 Try the heart-stoppingly beautiful Adagio.

 Mozart wrote 18 sonatas for solo piano and this is one of his most famous.
-Jumping on the 18th century trend for all things Turkish, Mozart uses a “Turkish” style march in this sonata’s third movement.
-Putting aside the question of how Turkish it actually is… the movement has become one of the most famous works ever written for piano – and then this is this version, re-interpreted by the Russian pianist Arcadi Volodos (performed here by Yuja Wang).
+Jumping on the 18th century trend for all things Turkish, Mozart uses a ‘Turkish’-style march in this sonata’s third movement.
+Putting aside the question of how Turkish it actually is… the movement has become one of the most famous works ever written for piano – and then this is this version, re-interpreted by the Russian pianist Arcadi Volodos and performed here by the great virtuoso Yuja Wang.

-This grand and emotionally charged concerto is one of Mozart’s very few minor key works, and uses the biggest orchestra of any of his concertos.
-It was reportedly one of Beethoven’s favourite piano works, and we can’t argue with his judgement.
+This grand and emotionally charged concerto is one of Mozart’s very few minor-key works, and uses the biggest orchestra of any of his concertos.
+It was reportedly one of Beethoven’s favourite piano works, and we can’t argue with his judgment.

 This unusual pairing of instruments came about from a commission by the fantastically named Adrien-Louis de Bonnières, who played flute, and wanted a piece to play with this daughter, who played the harp.
 The piece is completely enchanting – but Mozart himself wasn’t convinced by the instrumentation and never wrote another work for harp.